mon-jai/environment-setup/README.md

 ## Installation

 > **Note**\
-> Also set an environment variable named `SetupLogFilePath`, containing the path to the log file.
+> Also set an environment variable named `SetupLogFilePath`, containing the path to log file.

 ### Syntax